-\begin{enumerate} \item High computational costs: the accuracy and precision of the PPM-inferred neutron star properties depend on factors such as data quality and the availability of prior information.
+\begin{enumerate} \item High computational costs: The accuracy and precision of the PPM-inferred neutron star properties depend on factors such as data quality and the availability of prior information.
 When these are limited, the resulting parameter space becomes broad or difficult to explore efficiently.
-For instance, inference for PSR J0437-4715 required $\sim783$k core hours to achieve convergence \cite{Choudhury2024-J0437}. \item Sampling of implausible parameter space: the use of flat priors permits sampling of regions, such as very compact solutions, that are already ruled out by physical EOS constraints - yet these regions incur very expensive multiple-image ray-tracing computations. \item Difficulty with multi-modality: a source like PSR J0030+0451 \cite{Salmi2023-atmosphere, Vinciguerra2024-J0030} exhibits complex, multimodal solutions that are difficult to sample thoroughly within reasonable compute time with flat priors.
-Imposing realistic priors that exclude regions already excluded by EOS constraints will focus sampling only on physically meaningful regions of parameter space, and potentially break multi-modality and reduce sampling time. \item Because $M$ and $R$ are generally correlated with geometry parameters (e.g., spot size and location), imposing more physically meaningful priors will also lead to inferred geometries that are more realistic and better constrained, in contrast to the current implementation. \end{enumerate}
+For instance, inference for PSR J0437-4715 required $\sim783$k core hours to achieve convergence \cite{Choudhury2024-J0437}. \item Sampling of implausible parameter space: The use of flat priors permits sampling of regions, such as very compact solutions, that are already ruled out by physical EOS constraints - yet these regions incur very expensive multiple-image ray-tracing computations. \item Difficulty with multimodality: A source like PSR J0030+0451 \cite{Salmi2023-atmosphere, Vinciguerra2024-J0030} exhibits complex, multimodal solutions that are difficult to sample thoroughly within reasonable compute time with flat priors.
+Imposing realistic priors that exclude regions already excluded by EOS constraints will focus sampling only on physically meaningful regions of parameter space, and potentially break multimodality and reduce sampling time. \item Because $M$ and $R$ are generally correlated with geometry parameters (e.g., spot size and location), imposing more physically meaningful priors will also lead to inferred geometries that are more realistic and better constrained, in contrast to the current implementation. \end{enumerate}

 In an ideal scenario, one would perform fully hierarchical Bayesian inference where the pulse profile and EOS parameters are jointly fit.
-While this would solve the aforementioned issues, the implementation of such a framework is very complex, time-consuming, and running it could be computationally intractable.
+While this would solve the aforementioned issues, the implementation of such a framework is very complex, time consuming, and running it could be computationally intractable.